timurrrr/hyundai-n/IONIQ_5_N/data_logging.md

 Some cars expose the data from the CAN bus on the OBD-II port, but some don't.
 I haven't personally verified whether the 5 N exposes the data, but based on second-hand knowledge it doesn't.

 TODO: Find good spot(s) to plug into the CAN bus, preferably without having to cut the wires / isolation.

 TODO: Find which CAN IDs and bytes map to what parameters.

 ## Data available via the OBD-II port

+Many lap timer apps (RaceChrono, Torque, etc.) allow reading data from the car's OBD-II port using custom PIDs and equations, and Bluetooth/OBD-II dongles such as OBDLink MX+ and OBDLink LX.

 The OBD-II port in the driver's footwell provides some data, but it's harder to find the data mapping, since OBD-II is a request/response protocol.
 You have to first find the right ECU to send a